DaveB93/lambda-ecs-fargate-updownstatus/README.md

 serverstatus does not require any authentication, it looks up your hardcoded cluster / service, and working from that figures out if it's up, and its public IP address.

-Setup
+## Setup

+Q: Can't I just drop the serverstatus.ts and startstopservers.ts into the aws lambda console? what's with all this complicated setup?
+A: No, due to the fact I'm using the AWS Javascript v3 api, this requires you to bundle all the required scripts with your code.
+This is done using the CDK / esbuild.

-( This is a bit of a mess sorry, it's work in progress until I have time to clean it up )
+( This is my first CDK / node.js project.
+I'm sorry if it's a bit of a mess, I'm still getting used to it.
+Suggestions are welcome.)

 This is personal preference here, but I found working with node / deploying this code a bit saner in a linux environment ( developing was nicer on windows  though. ).
 I installed WSL2, then Ubuntu LTS.
 Then used vs code in the folder I'd cloned to by typing `code .`